Swisstopo

-Swisstopo is the official name for the Swiss Federal Office of Topography (in German: Bundesamt für Landestopografie; French: Office fédéral de topographie; Italian: Ufficio federale di topografia; Romansh: Uffizi federal da topografia), Switzerland's national mapping agency.
+Swisstopo is the official name for the Swiss Federal Office of Topography, Switzerland's national mapping agency.

 The current name was made official in 2002.
-It had been in use as the domain name for the institute's homepage, swisstopo.ch, since 1997.
+It had been used as the domain name for the homepage of the institute, swisstopo.admin.ch, since 1997.

 Maps

 The main class of products produced by Swisstopo are topographical maps on seven different scales.
 Swiss maps have been praised for their accuracy and quality.